Muzamir Mutyaba

-Muzamir Mutyaba (born 10 October 1993) is an Ugandan international footballer who plays for Express, as a midfielder.
+Muzamir Mutyaba (born 10 October 1993) is an Ugandan international footballer who plays for NEC FC, as a midfielder.

-Career
+Club career

-He has played club football for Maroons, Victoria University and Kampala Capital City Authority.
+Born in Kampala, Mutyaba played early club football for Maroons, Victoria University and Kampala Capital City Authority.
 After leaving KCCA at the end of the 2019–20 season, in January 2021 he signed for Express.

+After playing in Rwanda for Kiyovu Sports, and a short spell with Mbale Heroes, in June 2024 he signed for NEC FC, and by November he was the club's top scorer for the season at that time.

+International career

 He made his international debut for Uganda in 2014.